Stories: UNITEX

 Founded by Ali and Mali and now led by Afsoon and Afshin, the Unitex family has built a business defined by integrity, precision and quiet pride in their craft.
 From their Sydney headquarters, Unitex connects global artistry with local design sensibility, creating and distributing rugs that sit at the intersection of heritage and contemporary living.

 The story moves between the people and space: the calm authority of Ali, the grounded warmth of Afsoon, the quiet drive of Afshin.
 Between dialogue and motion, the camera finds rhythm in the everyday; a family working with purpose, a business built on trust.
-Launched at a special event, this film shows a beautiful reflection.
-A $15,000 investment in craft and legacy, made to honour what’s been built rather than advertise it.
-The result is understated and honest.
+Launched at a special event, this film is a beautiful reflection.
+A $15,000 investment in craft, made to honour their legacy, rather than advertise it.
+The result is understated, genuine and honest.

-When craft, family, and storytelling meet with intention, a brand transcends its category.
-What remains is quiet confidence, a reminder that true beauty is built to last.
+When craft, family, and storytelling meet with intention, a brand transcends the confines of its category.
+What remains is quiet confidence, a reminder that true beauty transcends time.
+Watch the film here.

 Next